wbira/leetcode/README.md

 # leetcode
-My solutions for leetcode problems
+My solutions for leetcode problems.
+Go will be my primary language.